-Do you tend to think our ancestors were stogy and never did anything fun?
+Do you tend to think our ancestors were stodgy and never did anything fun?
 You’re not alone.
-Those stereotypes are fueled by the serious looks people had in photographs and stories of families working from dawn to dusk.
+Those stereotypes are fueled by the serious expressions people had in photographs and the stories of families working from dawn to dusk.
 In reality, our ancestors did work harder than we do, but they also participated in a variety of leisure activities.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Team sports and sports exhibitions were popular attractions.
 These included: